OpenEvalProject/evals/manuscripts/elife-85623/v2/manuscript.md

 **Figure 4.:** (A1) Relative proportion of focal and ambient fixations in a sample of 51 TD children and 166 ASD children.
 Box-and-whisker plots illustrate the distribution of fixation proportions.
 The interquartile range (IQR) is represented by each box, with the median shown as a horizontal line.
 Whiskers extend to the most extreme data points within 1.5 IQR from the box, as per Tukey's method.
 Differences between groups were statistically assessed using the Mann-Whitney U test, with asterisks (****) indicating p-values less than 0.0001.
 (A2 & A3): Scatter plots show the correlation between the proportion of focal (A2) or ambient (A3) fixations and PI.
 Red points represent ASD individuals and blue points represent TD individuals.
 Spearman's correlation was used for analysis.
 Each group's data is fitted with its own linear regression line and includes 95% confidence bands.

-## The relative contribution of the basic visual properties of the animated scene to gaze allocation in ASD and TD children
+#### The relative contribution of the basic visual properties of the animated scene to gaze allocation in ASD and TD children

 We next measured the group difference in the relative contribution of basic visual properties of the scene to visual exploration.
 Previous studies in adults with ASD have shown that these basic properties play an important role in directing gaze in ASD individuals while viewing naturalistic images (Amso et al., 2014; Wang et al., 2015).
 Less is known about the contribution of the basic scene properties to gaze allocation while viewing dynamic content.
 Moreover, besides using static stimuli, most studies focused on the adult population, while the early developmental dynamics of these mechanisms remain elusive.
 Therefore, we extracted the values of five salience features (intensity, orientation, color, flicker, motion) for each frame of the video using the variant of the biologically inspired salience model, namely graph-based visual saliency (GBVS) (Harel et al., 2006) as explained in details in the Methods section.
 We calculated salience measures for our cross-sectional sample with 166 males with ASD and age-matched 51 TD males individually for each frame.
 For each channel (intensity, orientation, color, flicker, and motion) as well as the full model (linear combination of all five channels), we calculated the area under a receiver operating characteristic curve (ROC) (Green and Swets, 1966).
 The mean ROC value was then used to compare the two groups.

 Contrarily to our hypothesis, for all channels taken individually as well as for the full model, the salience model better-predicted gaze allocation in the TD group compared to the ASD group (Wilcoxon t-test returned with the value of p<0.001, Figure 5).
-The effect sizes (r=Z/N, Rosenthal, 1991) of this difference were most pronounced for the flicker channel r=0.182, followed by the orientation channel r=0.149, full model r=0.132, intensity r=0.099, color r=0.083, and lastly motion r=0.066, Appendix 2.
+The effect sizes ($r=Z/\sqrt{N}$, Rosenthal, 1991) of this difference were most pronounced for the flicker channel r=0.182, followed by the orientation channel r=0.149, full model r=0.132, intensity r=0.099, color r=0.083, and lastly motion r=0.066, Appendix 2.
 The finding that the salient model predicted better gaze location in TD groups compared to the ASD was not expected based on the previous literature.
 Still, most studies used static stimuli and the processes implicated in the process of the dynamic content are very different.
 The salience model itself was validated on the adult vision system.
 It might be that the gaze in TD better approximates the adult, mature gaze behavior than the gaze behavior in the ASD group.

 ![Figure 5.](https://cdn.elifesciences.org/articles/85623/elife-85623-fig5-v2.jpg)

 **Figure 5.:** (A) Illustration of the graph-based visual saliency (GBVS) salience model (Full model combining five channels: I-Intensity, O-Orientation, C-Color, F-Flicker, M-Motion).
 From top to bottom: Saliency map extracted for a given frame, Saliency map overlay on the original image, Original image with 15% most salient parts shown.
 (B) Box plot depicting mean receiver operating characteristic (ROC) values, derived framewise from full salience maps and fixation coordinates (x,y), for a sample of 51 TD (Typically Developing) and 166 ASD (Autism Spectrum Disorder) children.
 Boxes indicate the interquartile range (IQR) and medians are shown as horizontal lines within the boxes.
 Whiskers extend to the farthest data points not exceeding 1.5 times the IQR from the box edges, in line with Tukey's method.
 Framewise statistical between group differences were evaluated using the Wilcoxon paired test, with asterisks (***) indicating p-values less than 0.001.
-Effect size is calculated using formula , (r=Z/NRosenthal, 1991).
+Effect size is calculated using formula $r=Z/\sqrt{N}$, (Rosenthal, 1991).

-## The association of movie content with divergence in visual exploration in ASD group
+#### The association of movie content with divergence in visual exploration in ASD group

 Taking into account previous findings of enhanced difficulties in processing more complex social information (Frank et al., 2012; Chita-Tegmark, 2016b; Parish-Morris et al., 2019) in individuals with ASD, we tested how the intensity of social content influenced visual exploration of the given social scene.
 As detailed in the Methods section, social complexity was defined as the total number of characters for a given frame and ranged from 1 to 3.
 Frames with no characters represented a substantial minority (0.02% of total video duration) and were excluded from the analysis.
 We also analyzed the influence of the overall visual complexity of the scene on this divergent visual exploration in the ASD group.
 The total length of edges defining details on the images was employed as a proxy for visual complexity (see Methods section for more details).
 Additionally, we identified the moments of vocalization (monologues versus directed speech) and more global characteristics of the scene (frame cuts and sliding background) to understand better how these elements might have influenced gaze allocation.
 Finally, as an additional measure, we considered how well the gaze of ASD children was predicted by the GBVS salience model or the average ROC scores we derived in the previous section Figure 6, panel A.